Wedding Photography FAQ

 Can I send example photos or a Pinterest board?

 Yes.
 I am happy to work with you to make your vision a reality.
-Please don't feel like you have to send one.
+But, don't feel like you have to send me one.

 What is the "Rain Back-up Assurance"?